+Detection of Cellular Reactive Oxygen Species (ROS).
 Cells were plated in a black-sided 96-well plate at 25,000 cells/well and allowed to attach overnight.
-Cells were then washed once with HBSS and stained with 50 $\mu$ M DCFDA (Abcam, Cambridge, MA) in HBSS for 45 min in the dark at 37°C. Cells were washed once with HBSS and treated with indicated compound for 4 h in phenol red-free media with 200 $\mu$ g/mL $\alpha$ -tocopherol as a negative control and 500 $\mu$ M TBHP as a positive control.
-Fluorescence was measured at 485 nm excitation/535 nm emission.
+Cells were then washed once with HBSS and stained with 50 μ M 2',7'-dichlorofluorescin diacetate (DCFDA) (Abcam, Cambridge, MA) in HBSS for 45 minutes in the dark at 37°C. Cells were washed once with HBSS and treated with the indicated compound for 4 hours in phenol red-free media with 200 μ g/ml α -tocopherol as a negative control and 500 μ M tert-butyl hydrogen peroxide as a positive control.
+Fluorescence was measured at 485-nm excitation/535-nm emission.